nbeaver/cmd_oysters/README.rst

 #. ``python2 find-command.py --substring 'ping'``

 ..
 Required packages: python
 ..
-Recommended packages: tree (for pseudoschema), yajl (for verification)
+Recommended packages: tree (for pseudoschema), yajl (for verification), markdown and rst (for documentation)

 ----------
 Motivation
 ----------

-..
-Ever tried to debug your laptop without an internet connection and not had the commands?
+Ever tried to debug your internet connection without another computer with a working connection?

+Ever had trouble with a complex shell command and had a hard time figuring out which part of the command was misbehaving?

+Ever been frustrated by a shell command that relied on `unportable shell extensions <http://tldp.org/LDP/abs/html/portabilityissues.html>`_ to work correctly?

+Ever tried to use a command and find out that the version you're using is too old?

-..
-Ever stored a useful command for later in a text file and been unable to find it later?
+Ever filed away a useful command snippet and been unable to find it later?

+Ever been stymied by a `man page without examples <https://wiki.freebsd.org/ManPagesWithoutExamples>`_?

 ..
 Restarting daemons, changing permissions, shell incompatibility.